Al Bu Shamis: Origins

-The Na'im settled Buraimi and nearby Al Ain, where Na'im expansion came at the expense of the Dhawahir tribe, but also rubbed up against the Bani Yas and the allied Manasir.
-The Na'im as a whole, including the Al Bu Shams, were led by the Sheikh of the Al Bu Kharaiban.
+The Na'im, including the Al Bu Shamis, settled Buraimi and nearby Al Ain, where Na'im expansion came at the expense of the Dhawahir tribe, but also rubbed up against the Bani Yas and the allied Manasir.
+The Na'im as a whole were led by the Sheikh of the Al Bu Kharaiban.
 Although the Na'im were linked to the growing Wahhabi influence in the Buraimi area and adopted the doctrine, they allied with other forces to evict the Wahhabis from Buraimi in 1871 and subsequently occupied many of the forts around Buraimi.
-However, following the death of Zayed the Great, the Na'im once again were loyal to Muscat but in the 1930s and 40s came under Saudi influence.
+However, following the death of Zayed the Great, the Na'im once again were aligned with Muscat but in the 1930s and 40s came under Saudi influence.
+As with other sections of the Na'im, the sovereignty of the Sultan was generally acknowledged insofar as it involved customary taxation on agricultural produce but it otherwise entailed limited reciprocal obligations.
+The allocation of petroleum concessions enhanced the negotiating leverage of leaders of the largely autonomous tribal sections.
+According to contemporary accounts, the leader of the Bedouin Al Bu Shamis is alleged to have visited the Sultan in Muscat around 1948 and offered the complete loyalty of his followers in exchange for 10,000 Maria Theresa dollars.
+The proposal was reportedly declined although the Sultan is said to have presented the shaikh with a considerably smaller sum as a gift.

 With the continuing decline of the Na'im tribal federation, the Al Bu Shamis maintained an almost completely separate identity and, in fact, the Al Bu Shamis leader of Al Heera – Sheikh Abdulrahman bin Muhammad Al Shamsi was often at loggerheads, if not war, with the Na'imi Al Bu Kharaiban Ruler of Ajman.

 With Saudi interests focused on Buraimi in the late 1940s, together with the Bani Kaab, the Al Bu Shamis were ranged against British forces during the Buraimi Dispute and actively fought the British forces.
-As a consequence, a number of members of the tribe elected to be deported to Bahrain and then on to live in Saudi Arabia.
+As a consequence, a number of members of the tribe elected to be deported to Bahrain and then on to live in Saudi Arabia, while the majority chose to settle in the Al Ain region of Abu Dhabi and the Omani Governorate of Al Buraimi.